🎁 New Year Sale Happening Now!

 ✔️Comfortable (Cotton) Strong-Velcro Straps

 ✔️Light Weight (g), Rear-View Mirror (6.6cm x 6.6mm) Width 2cm

 ✔️Easiest Installation: Long Strap (5cm - 50cm Wrists or Arms)Shipping:

-Due to high demand, please allow 2-4 weeks for all US and International orders.
+Due to the current situation, please allow 2-4 weeks for all US and International orders.

 OUR 5 POINT CUSTOMER PROMISE